-The first thing employees should do on their first day is have an HR Orientation with the HR Manager or the company's designated onboarding personnel.
+The first thing newly hired employees should do on their first day is have an HR Orientation with the HR Manager or the company's designated onboarding personnel.
 During this time, provide the new hire with any necessary paperwork they need to fill out, along with an employee handbook and other documentation they may need to move forward.
 Sharing the company mission statement, values, and vision are three incredible ways to allow the employee to share in their new team's guiding principles and long-term goals.
 Also, providing a copy of the company's organizational chart is a great way for individuals to learn more about how each department operates and how processes flow through the business.
 These insights will help the employee understand the key building blocks that support the company's people and resources.

 Tour the Office

 From the restrooms to the office kitchen, the conference rooms to the printing stations, it’s customary to give new hires a tour of the office on their first day.
 In addition to the obvious office highlights, also point out the lesser-known locations, such as the mail room, HR, and security offices.

 Being familiar with their new environment can go a long way toward making new hires feel more at home.
 Include introductions to key employees in your tour, especially those with whom your new hire will be working most closely.
 As you introduce your peers to the new hire, share information about the new person's role with existing employees so that the awareness is mutual.